Kayli/logspub/math.md

   - calling something a lemma, theorem, or corollary is purely a choice made for organizational purposes
   - theorem
     - a mathematical statement that is proved using rigorous mathematical reasoning
-    - in a mathematical paper, the term theorem is often reserved for the most important results
+    - in a mathematical paper, this term is often reserved for the most important results
   - lemma
     - a minor result whose sole purpose is to help in proving a theorem
     - it is a stepping stone on the path to proving a theorem